Peakfijn/get-some-rest/README.md

 # Get Some REST
-Get Some REST is a simple, yet powerful, package that integrates into your Laravel 5 project.
+_GSR_ is a simple, yet powerful, package that integrates into your Laravel 5 project.
-It provides some structure to help you get started on your restful API with just some basic setup.
+It provides some tools to help you get started on your restful API with just some basic setup.
 The best part of this is that you can extend or modify the core of the system, using an implementation of your own liking.

 [![Latest Version](https://img.shields.io/packagist/v/peakfijn/get-some-rest.svg?style=flat-square)](https://packagist.org/packages/peakfijn/get-some-rest)